cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: N/A

 #### Scan
 * Semantics: Use a tool to do verification of software and documenation other than testing.
-Examples include static code analysis, checking for known vulnerabilities in code or binaries, dynamic security scans, license checks, and code smells.
+Examples include static code analysis, linting, checking for known vulnerabilities in code or binaries, dynamic security scans, license checks, and code smells.
 * Aliases: Check
 * Inputs: Software Source, Binary Source, Generated Software, Generated Binaries, Dependency List/Graph
 * Outputs: Scan Results, Scan Reports, Scan Coverage Reports